Skip to main content

 Rugix Admin focuses on the operations that are useful on one device:

 • System actions.
-Trigger common operations such as committing the active system, rebooting, rebooting into the spare system, or resetting state.
+Commit the active system, reboot, reboot into the spare system, or reset state with an optional state-profile backup.

 • Component compatibility.
 Review scanned roots, loaded components, capabilities, claims, and consistency problems.